JSS95/dawiq/doc/source/intro.rst

 * `PySide2 <https://pypi.org/project/PySide2/>`_
 * `PyQt5 <https://pypi.org/project/PyQt5/>`_

-Available package is searched and selected in the order mentioned above.
+When DaWiQ is imported, available package is searched and selected in the order mentioned above.
 To force a particular API, set environment variable ``DAWIQ_QT_API`` with package name.
 Letter case does not matter.